-

 - undermining the continuous and full service to the insureds.

-The insurance undertaking remains liable for any civil, criminal or regulatory liability or obligation relating to the outsourced services.
+The insurance undertaking remains liable for any civil, criminal or regulatory liability or obligation arising in connection with the outsourced services.

-Outsourcing to cloud service providers has recently been regulated by the BoG.
-The BoG Executive Act No 180/17.12.2020 -adopting the EIOPA guidelines on outsourcing to cloud service providers– set specific instructions for (re)insurance undertakings and insurance groups outsourcing activities either to cloud service providers or to service providers not directly providing cloud services but substantially depending on cloud infrastructures for the provision of their services.
-Accordingly, as of 01.01.2021 the insurance undertakings concerned are under the obligation, inter alia, to update their outsourcing policy, assess the risks relating to each outsourcing arrangement and keep a special registry of such agreements.
+In respect of outsourcing to cloud service providers, BoG Executive Act No 180/3/17.12.2020 – adopting the EIOPA guidelines on outsourcing to cloud service providers – sets specific instructions for (re)insurance undertakings and insurance groups outsourcing activities either to cloud service providers or to service providers that, while not directly providing cloud services, substantially rely on cloud infrastructure for the provision of their services.
+Accordingly, since 1 January 2021 the insurance undertakings concerned are required, inter alia, to update their outsourcing policy, assess the risks relating to each outsourcing arrangement and maintain a dedicated register of such agreements.
 Additional reporting obligations to the BoG also apply.

 Insurance and reinsurance undertakings are required to adopt and maintain risk management policies, including insurance, reinsurance and investment risk management, which shall include principles for the selection of counterparties, provisions for risk reduction and monitoring of creditworthiness and diversification of counterparties.
 Risk management policies must be consistent with the undertaking’s overall business strategy.
 In addition, the practices adopted by insurance and reinsurance undertakings must be compliant with the general legal and regulatory obligations as regards relationships with third parties.